-Thanks to interference from nearby Wi-Fi networks and the complication of running Ethernet cables through a home or office, powerline networking has become a more viable option for many in Las Vegas and Henderson.
+Thanks to interference from nearby Wi-Fi networks and the complications of running Ethernet cables through a home or office, powerline networking has become a more viable option for many in Las Vegas and Henderson.
 Still, for various reasons, powerline networking is not as widely used as Ethernet extensions or expanded Wi-Fi networks.
 To understand powerline networking and whether it could work for your home, you have to look at the fundamentals.

 What Is Powerline Networking?